Main

 About Simultaneous interpretation

-Simultaneous interpretation (SI), also known as conference interpretation, is a real-time language service where an interpreter translates speech as it is spoken.
+Simultaneous interpretation (SI), or conference interpretation, is a real-time language service that translates speech as it is spoken.

-It necessitates skilled interpreters and specialized equipment, including headsets and soundproof booths.
-Also referred to as real-time language translation, live interpretation services, and conference translation services, this method is widely used in high-profile events where immediate multilingual communication is essential.
+It enables smooth communication during large events and requires skilled interpreters and equipment like headsets and soundproof booths.
+This method is often used in important events where quick multilingual communication is essential.

 Conference interpreters